digressTHE/f18a-vector-for-colecovision/README.md

 It works but needs refining.
 Here is an example of it working. https://www.youtube.com/watch?v=Zwm0V1iXFtw

+It loads and runs vector code directly from video memory using the f18a on board processor rather than the z80 of the colecovision.

 This was built using existing libraries comp.lib cvlib.lib getput.lib which i did not make.
 Credit to PkK & Newcoleco for their libraries.